roblevintennis/guest-posts/css-tricks-5-gotchas-getting-svgs-into-production/article.md

   fill: red;//nothing happens
 }
 ```
-Instead, you'd have to style the SVG symbol directly:
+If you need some way to make such styles take affect, you'd instead have to style the SVG symbol directly with something like:

 ```css
 symbol#completed-copy-stroked [stroke] {